Hello, my name is Sarah and I love to travel and co-create adventures.

 That’s because in the western world we are preoccupied with defining ourselves by what we do, not really WHO WE ARE.

 Now, if you happen to be passing through a village somewhere in Africa or Papua New Guinea, for example, identity is defined in a different way.
 It’s all about your lineage and which clan or tribe you belong to, basically your roots.
 So here goes…

 My roots extended deep down into the earth in 1970, having chosen my parents, Kate and Séan, who waited patiently for me to show up.
 I have no blood-brothers nor sisters but I never felt completely alone in the world.
 Our family, although small, is an interesting mix of Maltese, English and Irish lineage.
 My clan is called Packwood, and my tribe, well, what can I say?

 I feel that I belong to the worldwide family of humanity, so I am a global citizen and quite, inherently nomadic by nature.
 I caught the adventure bug at a young age when I used to go fishing in the River Itchen or make dens in the woods near my family home in the pretty village of Long Itchington, Warwickshire, UK, where I grew up.

 Recently, two major life events caused me to change tack.
-In 2015 I met my partner, Brett, at a bus stop opposite the DFID office, where I worked at the time and a few months later I lost my mum to terminal cancer, only weeks after I became a full time carer for her.
+In 2015 I met my husband, Brett, at a bus stop opposite the DFID office, where I worked at the time and a few months later I lost my mum to terminal cancer, only weeks after I became a full-time carer for her.

-To cope with the grief that engulfed me, I decided to walk el Camino de Santiago (or the Way of St. James) in memory of her and set off for St. Jean Pied de Port in the French Pyrenees in September 2015, carrying all I needed on my back.
-I began this blog as a way to capture my thoughts, feelings and experiences along the Way as it was such a profound and life changing journey for me.
+To cope with the grief that engulfed me, I decided to walk El Camino de Santiago (or the Way of St. James) in memory of her and set off for St. Jean Pied de Port in the French Pyrenees in September 2015, carrying all I needed on my back.

 So feel free to clamber aboard, don your life jacket and enjoy the ride!